 If on the one hand, your profits are linked to scale (the more you grow the more you earn) on the other hand, you can’t afford a high paced growth to reach better profit margins without substantial financial investment and management power.

 It’s important to keep your structure lean.
 Business literature recommends starting with an MVP or a minimum viable product.
 An MVP, in fact, is the minimum tangible, service you can provide and will allow you to keep your project flexible, as you navigate uncertain waters.
 This does not mean that money isn’t a priority, that’s why we are going to address it next.

 Complication 2 – Funding.

 Even if you can get by with very little money, you will always need some money.
 This is why you may want to use a crowdfunding platform in order to reach out to as many people you can.
 What you do is not actually selling a product as much as telling a story.
-If you turn your product into an interesting story that people want to hear, you can easily tap into a community’s aspirations by helping them solve a problem.
+If you turn your product into an interesting story that people want to hear, you can easily tap into a community’s aspirations and help them solve a problem.
 The funding you will get will likely come into two forms:

-This allows us to understand that the important factor of success is your campaign’s reach.
+This allows us to understand why the important factor of success is your campaign’s reach.
 The wider the audience you reach, the more significant your impact may be.
 But this is only one of the variables of the equation, timing is just as important.

 Crowdfunding platforms are designed around a clear 1 to 2-month schedule, this is the time you are allowed to reach your funding goal.
-Usually, if you set a shorter timeline you’re able to create a stronger sense of contingency and ignite faster action, but this will create a hectic funding campaign, making every single day very valuable.
+Usually, if you set a shorter timeline you’re able to create a stronger sense of urgency and ignite faster action, but this will create a hectic funding campaign, making every single day very extremely valuable.
 During a one-month period, you’ll need to make something happen almost on an hourly basis to keep the buzz going and attract new funders.